TheDigitalArchive-sol/the-archive/README.md

 We welcome contributions to The Digital Archive!
 If you'd like to contribute, follow these steps:

 - Fork the repository and clone it to your machine.
-- Create a new branch for your changes (git checkout -b feature/your-feature).
+- Create a new branch for your changes (`git checkout -b feature/your-feature`).
-- Commit your changes (git commit -m 'Add new feature').
+- Commit your changes (`git commit -m 'Add new feature'`).
-- Push to your forked repository (git push origin feature/your-feature).
+- Push to your forked repository (`git push origin feature/your-feature`).
 - Open a pull request and describe your changes.

 ## License

+This project is licensed - see the LICENSE file for details.